-You may study while unemployed and receive earnings-related daily allowance, if you arrange your studies with the TE Office.
-Notify the TE Office of all studies prior to starting or continuing.
+You may study while unemployed and receive earnings-related daily allowance, if you arrange your studies with the employment authority.
+Notify the employment authority of all studies prior to starting or continuing.

 You may study on full-time, part-time or short-term courses, whilst receiving unemployment benefit.
 Under certain conditions, you may be allowed complete previously started studies or begin completely new studies, whilst receiving unemployment benefit.